Infrared Scan with Every Home Inspection

 Thank you for performing a mold inspection in our attic and providing a great report and a fast turnaround on lab samples.
 It helped us catch the problem before it got out of control.

-Why Even Get a Home Inspection?
+Why Even Get a Home Inspection in Raleigh?

 There’s no question about it; buying a home without first getting it inspected is risky business.
 It can leave you with thousands of dollars in repair bills due to hidden or covered up damages.
 The only way to know if the home you intend to buy is going to be an excellent investment is to have a professional home inspector in Raleigh such as Blueberry Inspections LLC, use our trained eye to spot defects that may cause problems for you in the future.
 Or, if you plan on selling a home, being able to present the potential buyer with an updated inspection, builds trust and can speed along the selling process.
 Give us a call today to schedule your home inspection.